 This statement was created on 10.5.2023 and is constantly updated.

-The assessment of the website's compliance with the WZG for the implementation of the requirements of Directive (EU) 2016/2102 according to WCAG 2.0 in compliance level AA will take place by mid-June 2023 in the form of a self-test using the method of thinking aloud with a large number of university employees.
+The assessment of the website's compliance with the WZG for the implementation of the requirements of Directive (EU) 2016/2102 according to WCAG 2.0 in compliance level AA will take place by the beginning of March 2024 in the form of a self-test using the method of thinking aloud with a large number of university employees.

 4. feedback and contact details